 Virtually all strains of naturally occurring bacteria have defense mechanisms called restriction modification systems.
 The four types of restriction modification systems recognize and defend against insertion of foreign DNA used to code recombinant proteins.
 Functional genetic engineering of S. epidermidis (as well as S. aureus) has previously been limited due to the presence of Type I and IV restriction systems in virtually all strains of these bacterial species.
 These restriction systems recognize methylated cytosine bases in DNA from standard clone expansion systems (such as E. coli) and hinder incorporation of foreign DNA in the microbe.
 S. epidermidis was once believed to be an "untransformable" strain due to its genetic intractability.
-However, we have been able to overcome S. epidermidis ' defenses.
+However, we have been able to overcome S. epidermidis' defenses.

 Current genetic engineering processes add specific modifications to disguise human made DNA to trick the bacterium into thinking the intruder is a part of its own DNA.
 This approach often takes considerable time and resources to try to match the right disguise to each particular recognition motif.
 In contrast, Fred Hutch's SyMPL technology platform is a systematic "stealth-by-engineering" approach to overcome restriction modification defense systems.
 These restriction modification defense systems protect microbes from foreign DNA and hinder the vast majority of genetic engineering approaches.
 The SyMPL technology platform is based on the ability to build minicircle DNA plasmids which lack any of the target recognition motifs for the microbe's defense systems to identify.
-The technology uses the genome and methylome from a target bacteria's genomic sequence to identify the restriction modification, SyMPL tools.
+The technology uses the genome and methylome from a target bacteria's genomic sequence to identify the restriction modification target motifs.
+They are then eliminated from the nucleotide sequence of the genetic tool in silico.
+The resulting sequence is used to build the restriction modification, SyMPL tools.
 These are propagated and then used for genetic transformations.
 Not only does the "stealth by engineering" approach enable transformations in genetically intractable bacterial strains, but it has also been shown to drastically increase transformational efficiency.
 Proof of principle experiments have shown improvements of over 10,000x in yields of genetically engineered colonies.